iluwatar/java-design-patterns/circuit-breaker/README.md

   }

   @Override
-  public void recordFailure() {
+  public void recordFailure(String response) {
     failureCount = failureCount + 1;
     this.lastFailureTime = System.nanoTime();
+    // Cache the failure response for returning on open state this.lastFailureResponse = response;
   }

-  //Evaluate the current state based on failureThreshold, failureCount and lastFailureTime. protected void evaluateState() {
+  // Evaluate the current state based on failureThreshold, failureCount and lastFailureTime. protected void evaluateState() {
     if (failureCount >= failureThreshold) { //Then something is wrong with remote service if ((System.nanoTime() - lastFailureTime) > retryTimePeriod) {